percolatestudio/meteor-migrations/README.md

 });
 ```

+For Meteor 2.8+ you can pass async function directly.

 * Note: You may want to call migration after startup in case your host (such as Heroku) limits the amount of time given for startup
 ``` javascript
 Meteor.startup(function() {